-Prerequisites: Survey of Theatre and Dance II, III, and IV requires the prior level prerequisite course(s).
-Grade Levels: 9-12
+Prerequisites: No previous theatre experience is necessary for Level I. Survey of Theatre and Dance II, III, and IV requires the prior level prerequisite course(s).

 Theater courses are sequential courses determined by the number of years of the student's participation.
 Students must be comfortable being seen on stage by an audience.
 Theater classes introduce and explore theater and dance as performing arts.
 Students will develop skills of improvisation as a theatrical and choreographic tool.
 Students will study the physical space and processes of theater, culminating in the creation of a central piece - a play, musical, and/or one act - for performance.
 We will explore the relationship between theater and dance in relation to structure, representation, mechanics of the performance space, and the crafts of directors, designers, playwrights, actors, stage crew, dancers, and choreographers.